atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 "There will be not the least, my lord, when your behaviour to women ceases to be exceptionable."

-“And who has charged me with any impropriety in my behaviour to women? -- But, I believe, I am acquainted with the person who has endeavoured to set you against me, and She shall severely repent of her malicious accusation."
+"And who has charged me with any impropriety in my behaviour to women? -- But, I believe, I am acquainted with the person who has endeavoured to set you against me, and She shall severely repent of her malicious accusation."

 "Stay, my lord," said she, interrupting me, "you are upon a subject which is of *no* importance to *me*. -- Not a creature has spoken of you to me in the manner you apprehend. --  What I have said arose entirely from my own observation."

 "Is this actually the truth, dear lady Charlotte?" -- replied I, pleased to find that my widow had not been tattling -- "and has Mrs. Mead said nothing against me?--"

-“No, upon my honour -- Mrs. Mead never mentioned you to me. -- But your suspicions, with regard to her, must have resulted from your consciousness of having given her room to complain of you. -- Come, my lord, since we are so far engaged upon this topic -- I have, indeed, no business with it, but on her account, who is I believe, very unhappy; -- let me persuade you to look upon her in a better light, and to treat her with more consideration, as she is, I am persuaded, very sensibly touched by your neglect."
+"No, upon my honour -- Mrs. Mead never mentioned you to me. -- But your suspicions, with regard to her, must have resulted from your consciousness of having given her room to complain of you. -- Come, my lord, since we are so far engaged upon this topic -- I have, indeed, no business with it, but on her account, who is I believe, very unhappy; -- let me persuade you to look upon her in a better light, and to treat her with more consideration, as she is, I am persuaded, very sensibly touched by your neglect."

-“And can you, madam, after what you have just said to me, wish me to renew my intimacy with Mrs. Mead?
-You must certainly be ignorant of the nature of it; for I cannot suppose that she has prevailed on you to approve of the connexion between us.”
+"And can you, madam, after what you have just said to me, wish me to renew my intimacy with Mrs. Mead?
+You must certainly be ignorant of the nature of it; for I cannot suppose that she has prevailed on you to approve of the connexion between us."

-“Indeed, my lord,” answered she, blushing like scarlet, “I am quite ignorant of your attachment to Mrs. Mead, but finding her extremely amiable and observing -- every body, indeed, makes the same remarks -- that she is very unhappy on *your* account; I thought, I confess, that you behaved to her with an unbecoming negligence, rather bordering upon contempt; and, I will also own, that, supposing she could not have merited that negligence, I had a very bad opinion of you. -- In consequence of that opinion, I deemed it highly necessary to shun a man capable of behaving in so cruel a manner to any woman, especially to a woman so very pleasing, both in her person and temper, as Mrs. Mead certainly is."
+"Indeed, my lord," answered she, blushing like scarlet, "I am quite ignorant of your attachment to Mrs. Mead, but finding her extremely amiable and observing -- every body, indeed, makes the same remarks -- that she is very unhappy on *your* account; I thought, I confess, that you behaved to her with an unbecoming negligence, rather bordering upon contempt; and, I will also own, that, supposing she could not have merited that negligence, I had a very bad opinion of you. -- In consequence of that opinion, I deemed it highly necessary to shun a man capable of behaving in so cruel a manner to any woman, especially to a woman so very pleasing, both in her person and temper, as Mrs. Mead certainly is."

 Charming creature!
 Did you ever, Wilmot, hear one woman plead so powerfully for another? -- The only one, too, who had any pretensions to be a rival to her?
 Her candour, her good nature, half reconcile me to the sex. -- Yet there must be a confounded defect somewhere, to counter; these rare virtues. -- Women, in general, are inveterate foes to each other armed with *calumny*, they are always carrying on hostilities; and the wounds, which they mutally inflict, are the more painful, as they are given in the dark. -- But foreturn to the enchanting Charlotte.
 Adoring her for having discovered fo excellent a disposition, I thought it incumbent on me to make a full confession of my folly with regard to Mrs. Mead, whom I could not be said to expose, by relating the exact footing we were upon to lady Charlotte, because she had declared herself filled with sentiments in her favour, and interested in her happiness -- Besides, I wanted to open my heart to the lovely Charlotte upon this Subject; I was determined indeed, not to own that I loved her, but I was resolved to convince *her*, if possible, that I loved no other woman.